 What you might expect/course format

 The program consists of a package of two courses, each course comprising approximately 39 hours of class time.
 Students will learn from experienced faculty, clinicians, investigators and scientists.
-Classes are highly interactive and may include group discussions, guest lecturers, workshops, research projects, laboratory experiments such as a brain anatomy lab, and field trips.
+Classes are highly interactive and may include group discussions, guest lecturers, workshops, research projects, laboratory experiments, and field trips.

 As the Faculty of Medicine takes a distributed approach to education, some students can expect to travel to different hospitals or clinical sites for classes or experiential learning, such as an ultrasound biopsy simulation workshop.
 Students may be responsible for the cost of public transit when attending classes off-UBC campus and participating in field trips.